By Army Col. Richard Goldenberg

 The regiment would go on to prove itself in combat operations throughout the rest of the war, receiving France’s highest military honor, the Croix de Guerre, for its unit actions alongside some 171 individual decorations for heroism.

 -This story originally appeared on defense.gov.
+It has been edited for USO.org in 2022.

 More from the USO